aderaaij/ardennl-gatsby/README.md

 ## Hosting

-This site is hosted on [Netlify](https://www.netlify.com/) and updates are triggered by pushing the master branch to github.
-In this configuration changes should be done in seperate branches.
+This site is hosted on [Netlify](https://www.netlify.com/) and updates are triggered by pushing the master branch to GitHub.